 Romans 10: 9 & 10 tells us what we need to do in very simple terms and everyone who allow themselves can come to it: If you confess with your own mouth that Jesus Christ is your Lord, (first in prayer then telling others) and believe in your own heart that God raised Him from the dead, you will be saved.
 For with the heart, man believes unto righteousness; and with the mouth confession is made unto salvation.

 1st John 1: 9 also appeals: If we confess our sins, He is faithful and just, to forgive our sins, (except one as mentioned) and to cleanse us from all unrighteousness.
 Many don’t understand what this gift of salvation really is, which is a stumbling block to them.
-Salvation is a free gift already won for us by the sacrifice of Jesus; we are washed clean by His blood.
-All we have to do is accept Jesus as our saviour, which begins with a simple prayer from the heart – and afterwards, confess our sins to God daily and repent, which is changing direction.
+Salvation is a free gift of eternal life already won for us by Jesus, who gave up His own life on the cross so that we may have life eternal; we are washed clean by His blood.
+All we have to do is accept Jesus as our saviour and continue in faith, which begins with a simple prayer from the heart – and afterwards, confess our sins to God daily and repent, which is changing direction.
 2nd Corinthians 7: 10 says in part, For Godly sorrow worketh repentance to salvation, not to be repented of.
 Confessed sins don’t have to be confessed again because they’ve been dealt with.
 And if we’re truly sincere, He will forgive us.
 THAT’S IT.
 And we only have to ask once for all those past sins to be forgiven, where else can we get forgiveness like that?
 There isn’t one who hasn’t sinned in some form every day, at times without even knowing it and sinful thoughts can assail us the moment we wake – hence the reason for daily confession.
-(It’s not my past sins that worry me; it’s sin in the future, which could cause me to fall away.)
-It is now up to us to avoid turning back – He is very serious in giving forgiveness; we must be just as serious in deserving it.
+(It’s not my past sins that worry me; it’s sin in the future, which could cause me to fall away and that can happen to all of us.)
+It is now up to us to avoid turning back – He is very serious in giving us forgiveness; we must be just as serious in deserving it.

 Just on that last point of confessing our sins, because of our human nature it can be difficult to keep a tight rein on sin and even though we all fall - and we all will - we must try as hard as we can to overcome the serious ones, and that doesn't mean to forget about the not-so-serious ones, (if there is such a thing) they must also be confessed as they too, all add up.
 I'm not saying to confess each sin separately - you won't remember all of them, confess them as a whole.
-Remember what was serious sin yesterday is considered minor by the world today because of the desensitising of human behaviour and thoughts, which is why we all should try to get into the habit of daily confession no matter how we view them and anyone who thinks otherwise is not being honest with themselves.
-And in saying that, I've been guilty too but just remember, Jesus died for all of us and for every one our our sins no matter what they are and in His unfathomable mercy, He has forgiven us in a love that knows no bounds.
+Remember what was serious sin yesterday is considered minor by the world today because of the desensitising of human thoughts and behaviour, and thinking further how things have been turned around - evil is now considered good and good is considered evil, which is why we all should try to get into the habit of daily confession no matter how we view them and anyone who thinks otherwise is not being honest with themselves - we ALL sin in some form everyday.
+And in saying that, I'm guilty too but just remember, Jesus died for all of us and for every one our our sins no matter what they are and in His unfathomable mercy, He has forgiven us in a love that knows no bounds.
 Because of that mercy, doesn't He have the right to expect us to confess our sins on a daily basis?
 I certainly think so.

-Sometimes it can be difficult to separate testing from correction, (or discipline) and even though in times of Godly testing, many could mistake the difference between the two - and they ARE two different things.
+Sometimes it can be difficult to separate testing from correction, (discipline) and even though in times of Godly testing, many could mistake the difference between the two - and they ARE two different things.
 The purpose of discipline is to correct bad behaviour, the purpose of testing is to refine good behaviour.
 As a believer matures in mind and spirit, he/she will be tested from time to time as a testament to spiritual progress and how we behave before others, as it is not only God who is observing you - Satan watches you too and you may not even be aware of who else is watching you as well.
 Do you perceive yourself as others see you?
 1st Corinthians 10: 13 tells us there is no temptation that isn't common to man but He will not allow us to be tempted above that which ye are able.
 Think about Job.
 That is not to say that God tempts us - He will never do that, it is saying He allows us to be tempted, as He did with Job, which brings about a refining.
 I remember a story about a woman who was watching a silversmith refine silver and being curious about the amount of refining needed, she asked, How do you know when it's pure.
 He smiled and replied - That's easy, when I can see my image in it.
 I'm sure you understand that analogy.
 Students are tested to show their progress in education, believers are tested to show spiritual progress but the testing will not be as severe as when the Tribulation arrives.
 When those tests come our spiritual preparation will need to be up to scratch as it is not only God who will test us.
+Remember, Jesus was led by the Spirit into the wilderness for 40 days and nights, and He was tempted by the devil of all sin, Matthew 4: 1 - 11.
 Faith is such a fragile thing - it's easy to maintain when things are good but when the storms come it's so easily lost.
 Human nature is so weak in things we can't see or properly understand.
 If you make spiritual growth your priority, then everything else will fall into place.

 Once having made the decision to walk in Jesus' footsteps, we will come 'under fire' from the one who wants to take everything away from us and that can and will happen on a daily basis even as we become mature in faith, simply because we are in 'enemy territory' while we are here.
 Ephesians 6: 12 tells us about that, For we wrestle not against flesh and blood, but against principalities, against the powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
-When under these attacks, which happen in our mind, it is our mind that has to be kept under control and just as the heart is sinful, so is the mind.
+When under these attacks, which begin and happen in our mind, it is our mind that has to be kept under control and just as the heart is sinful, so is the mind.
 The battle field is in your mind and Satan knows it.
 But we can defeat him if we resist him.
 Just remember, nothing in this world however good it may seem can compare to what is promised in Eternity.
 That isn't to say that un-Godly people around us won't cause us pain - that will and is happening everyday and increasing, I'm talking about Satanic attack.
-In dying for our sins He was tempted of every sin possible and He overcame all, even though He was in the form of a man with a divine nature, yet we are mainly tempted in one or three.
+In dying for our sins He was tempted of every sin possible and He overcame all, even though He was in the form of a man with a human nature, He also had a divine nature, yet we are mainly tempted in one or three.
 And remember, if Jesus failed in just one small temptation it would have negated His work on the cross.
 It is so important to keep alert at all times - and it's not just in the waking hours that Satan attacks us, he does so in our sleep also, which makes him a coward of the lowest order.
-And as it's the mind that is vulnerable - that is what we have to guard.
-Whenever we are doing something that demands attention we are usually safe but in the quiet times when you're 'on your own' that you are at most risk.
+And as it's the mind that is vulnerable - that is what we have to ferociously guard.
+As a simple analogy, we all know the things that are bad for our bodies - too much sugar, too much alcohol, smoking etc. and when we give up these things we wonder, what was the attraction - we will live a healthier lifestyle.
+And that's the same as holding close to the things that mean absolutely nothing when compared to salvation.
+Living for Jesus is the only thing that should matter to us.
+Whenever we are doing something that demands attention we are usually safe but it's the quiet times when you're on your own that you are at most risk.
 If you develop the habit of thinking of Jesus in those quiet times as much as you can, which are Godly thoughts and are of benefit to you, you are less likely to fall to temptation.
 And this isn't always easy; Paul found it difficult too, he asked Jesus 3 times for the thorn in his flesh to be removed and Jesus answered him saying: My grace is sufficient for thee: my strength is made perfect in weakness.
-The thorn was a metaphor designed to keep Paul humble and if we are to preach Jesus, we must be humble as well.
+The thorn was a metaphor designed to keep Paul humble and if we are to preach and follow Jesus, we must be humble as well.

 It is before God alone that we sin and confession is to Him alone – though we may feel guilty to another for committing the sin but once confession is made to God we are to press on toward the prize because we have been forgiven.
 No man on earth has the power to forgive sin.
 In James 5: 16 it says in part, Confess your faults one to another, that ye may be healed, which is a good thing.
-However if something from your past is troubling you, then prayer is the best answer, asking for the Spirit for guidance who will cause you to know what you should do in regard to others - so be guided by the Spirit and your conscience.
+However if something from your past is troubling you, then prayer is the best answer, asking God for forgiveness.
 There is only one sin that is not forgiven and that is rejecting Jesus.
 Blasphemy against the Spirit is the same thing, do it to one and you do it to all.
 All 3 are one and the same in spirit.
 This is just another way of putting it.

-Salvation is given the moment we believe in Jesus; ALL our names are in the Lamb’s Book of Life and were there from the very beginning, even every unbeliever's names are there.
+Salvation is given the moment we believe in Jesus; ALL our names are in the Lamb’s Book of Life and were there from the very beginning, even every unbeliever's names are there - until the book is opened.
 Revelation 3: 5 says in part: and I will not blot out his name out of the book of life, which is a promise.
 Some will say why is an unbelievers name there when Jesus knows all - He allows it to be there in His grace right up to the end, not wanting any to lose opportunity for salvation.
 The 'end' being your own end either before or during - or the end of Tribulation.
+But it's best for all to become believers as none know the day of our departure from this world.
+And it's a sad thing to know that some may have been thinking about salvation but due to unforeseen, tragic circumstances, their lives were suddenly taken from them before they made that commitment.
+There is nothing to be lost in giving your heart to Jesus, everything to gain but there is so much to lose in not doing so.

 IT'S UP TO YOU WHETHER IT STAYS THERE.